ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 ## Conclusion
 The `git blame` is an invaluable tool in any developer's arsenal.
 Its ability to unveil the history behind each line of code empowers us to understand how our codebase evolved, track down bugs, and appreciate the contributions of our collaborators.

 However, it's crucial to use this command responsibly and avoid creating a culture of blame.
 Remember, every change, even those that introduced issues, served a purpose at a specific point in time.
-Instead of pointing fingers, use "git blame" as a tool for learning, collaboration, and improving your codebase.
+Instead of pointing fingers, use `git blame` as a tool for learning, collaboration, and improving your codebase.

 By understanding the context behind each modification and fostering open communication, you can harness the power of `git blame` to create a more productive and positive development environment.